Chart Color Schemes

 AreaSearch analysis of employment trends sees Eaglemont performing better than 90% of local markets assessed across Australia

-Conversely, transport, postal & warehousing shows lower representation at 2.1% versus the regional average of 5.2%.
-The predominantly residential area offers limited local employment opportunities as indicated by the count of Census working population vs resident population.
-Between September 2024 and September 2025, employment levels increased by 0.2%, labour force increased by 0.4%, resulting in an unemployment rise of 0.2 percentage points.
-In contrast, Greater Melbourne saw employment rise by 3.0%, the labour force grow by 3.3%, and unemployment rise by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Eaglemont.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Eaglemont's employment mix suggests local employment should increase by 7.4% over five years and 15.0% over ten years.
+Between December 2024 and December 2025, employment levels increased by 1.0%, labour force grew by 1.4%, resulting in a rise in unemployment by 0.4 percentage points.
+In contrast, Greater Melbourne saw employment rise by 2.4% during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Eaglemont's employment mix suggests local employment should increase by 7.4% over five years and 15.0% over ten years, though these estimates are simple extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment